 Have you ever felt down when you’re cooped up inside?
 The sun is one of the best natural remedies for depression because it provides our bodies with the vital nutrient, vitamin D. Sunlight exposure also triggers the release of serotonin.
 This hormone acts as a mood stabilizer.
 People who spend more time in the sun have higher dopamine levels on average.

-Not only can the sun boost your dopamine levels, but it can help prevent dopamine system dysfunction.
+Not only can the sun provide you with a dopamine boost, but it can help prevent dopamine system dysfunction.
 Research shows that vitamin D can protect neurons that produce dopamine from oxidative stress.

 Note that while some sunlight is beneficial, UV rays can damage the skin.
 You can enjoy the benefits while minimizing risk by wearing sunblock, sunglasses, and other forms of sun protection.
 It’s also best to limit sun exposure between 10:00 AM and 2:00 PM when UV levels are at their highest.